-Artist and Art Centre – Sample Agreement – Information for Artists
+Artist and Art Centre – Contract Template – Information for Artists

-This Information Sheet discusses the main aspects of the Arts Law contract template Indigenous Artist and Art Centre Agreement.
+This Information Sheet explains when and how to use the Arts Law contract template Artist and Art Centre Agreement

-The Artist and Art Centre Agreement is for Aboriginal or Torres Strait Islander artists who have an ongoing relationship with an Art Centre to represent them, promote them and their work, and arrange sales of their artwork.
-If this sounds like you, this information sheet explains some important aspects of the agreement to help you decide if it is right for you.
+The Artist and Art Centre Agreement is for Aboriginal or Torres Strait Islander artists who have an ongoing relationship with an Art Centre.
+The Art Centre might represent the artist, promote the artist and the artist’s artwork, and arrange sales of artwork.
+If this sounds like you, this information sheet explains some important aspects of the contract to help you decide if it is right for you.

 If you and the Art Centre agree that they are the only organisation that can sell your work, you will have an ‘exclusive’ relationship with the Art Centre.
 This means you must give all your art to the Art Centre to display, promote and sell.
 You must also let the Art Centre know when you create a new work and deliver it to the Art Centre to sell.
 You cannot sell your art to anyone else or ask anyone other than the Art Centre to sell your art.